apache/arrow-cookbook/python/source/create.rst

 Creating Arrow Objects
 ======================

-Recipes related to how to create Arrays, Tables, Tensors and all other Arrow entities.
+Recipes related to the creation of Arrays, Tables, Tensors and all other Arrow entities.

 .. contents::

-Create Table from plain types
+Create Table from Plain Types
 =============================

-Arrow allows fast zero copy creation of arrow arrays from numpy and pandas arrays and series, but it's also possible to create Arrow arrays and Tables from plain Python structures.
+Arrow allows fast zero copy creation of arrow arrays from numpy and pandas arrays and series, but it's also possible to create Arrow Arrays and Tables from plain Python structures.

 the :func:`pyarrow.table` function allows creation of Tables